 - You would like to concisely explain to the employee why he/she has been dismissed; and

-- You would like to have a record of the termination in the event of a lawsuit.
+- You would like to have a record of the termination in the event that legal proceedings are initiated.

 What does the Termination Letter (Redundancy) cover?

-- Informs the recipient that his or her position has become redundant; and
+- Notice to the recipient that their position has become redundant; and

 - Sets out the redundancy payment that will be made.